data-apis/array-api/spec/API_specification/linear_algebra_functions.md

 -   **out**: _&lt;array&gt;_

     -   an array containing the cross products.
-The returned array must have a data type determined by {ref}`type-promotion` rules.
+The returned array must have a data type determined by {ref}`type-promotion`.

 (function-det)=
 ### det(x, /)